scylladb/scylla-rust-driver/docs/source/queries/prepared.md

 ### `Session::prepare`
 `Session::prepare` takes query text and prepares the query on all nodes and shards.
-If at least one succeds returns success.
+If at least one succeeds returns success.

 ### `Session::execute`
 `Session::execute` takes a prepared query and bound values and runs the query.